 Cash Flow-We define free cash flow as cash provided by operating activities excluding items related to sales of businesses, less customary capital expenditures, plus the proceeds from asset sales.
 Positive free cash flow represents funds available to invest in significant operating initiatives, to acquire other companies or to reduce a company's outstanding debt or equity.
-If free cash flow is negative, additional debt or equity is generally required to fund the outflow of cash.
+If free cash flow is negative and exceeds on-hand balances, additional debt or equity is generally required to fund the outflow of cash.
 Free cash flow may be defined differently by other companies.